HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Are gas boilers being banned?

-As a stepping stone to the sweeping changes we may see 5 years from now, the Government plans to raise the energy efficiency standards for new homes with changes to Building Regulations in 2020.
+As a stepping stone to the sweeping changes we may see in the next few years, the Government plans to raise the energy efficiency standards for new homes with changes to Building Regulations in 2020.
 As of this post’s publication time, the Government tells us that it’s still analysing public feedback it received on the 2020 changes.

 Why are boilers getting banned?